-The beginner machine learning project consists of dealing with structured tabular data.
-You will apply the skills of data cleaning, processing, and visualization for analytical purposes and use scikit-learn framework to train and validate the machine learning models.
+These beginner machine learning projects consist of dealing with structured, tabular data.
+You will apply the skills of data cleaning, processing, and visualization for analytical purposes and use the scikit-learn framework to train and validate machine learning models.

 In the Predict Taxi Fares project, you will be predicting the location and time to earn the biggest fare using the New York taxi dataset.
 You use tidyverse for data processing and visualization.
 To predict location and time, you will experiment with a tree base model such as Decision Tree and Random Forest.